 The platinum badge is eligible to CUpro badge recipients who wish to continue enhancing their career readiness skills, such as oral/written communication, professionalism/work ethic, and career management.

 Learn the rules and how to level up with our downloadable game board.

 Think you have what it takes?
 Sign-up now!

-Remember: Earning a badge grants students “mentee eligibility” for the CUmentor program.
-Gold badge earners are matched first, followed by silver and then bronze.
+Earning a CUpro badge grants students mentee eligibility for the CUmentor program.

 If your student organization is interested in holding a specific program, let us know!